-The purpose of the Lausanne Marketplace Ministry (LMM) issue network is to assist the church to equip the scattered people of God (laos) for the advancement of God’s kingdom in and through the world of work.
+The purpose of the Lausanne Workplace Ministry issue network is to assist the church to equip the scattered people of God (laos) for the advancement of God’s kingdom in and through the world of work.
 We seek to do this by means of:

 - Thought leadership

 The Lausanne Workplace Ministry issue network focuses on redeeming and reclaiming the whole area of work, vocation, and ministry in all areas of life, through affirming the whole people of God as prophets, priests, and kings.
 This affirmation essentially equips every believer to live and serve as a full-time minister and missionary in everyday living, breaking down the sacred-secular divide that is so pervasive in Christian culture and the hierarchy of vocations that separates clergy and laity.
 The best model for human work is God’s cooperative work in a Trinitarian creedal approach, encompassing one mission of God, through their three diverse works of the creation (Father—Genesis 1:26-28, Genesis 2, Psalms 8, 104), evangelism (Son—Matthew 28:16-20), and re-creative/love commissions or commands (Holy Spirit—Matthew 22:34-40, Romans 5:1-8, Romans 8:18-27).